 1300.
 [SPCH 1311] Introduction to Communication Studies (3).
 A broad-based introduction to the field of communication studies, covering the major content areas in the discipline.
 Required for the minor.

 2350.
 Introduction to Communication Disorders (3).
-Explores the range and types of communication disorders and examines the impact of these disorders on an individual’s psychological, social, emotional, cultural, and educational status.
+Explores the range and types of communication disorders and examines their impact on an individual's psychological, social, emotional, cultural, and educational status.
+Does not count toward COMS major credit.

 3102.
 Forensic Activities (1).
 Offers students the opportunity to receive credit for extensive participation in forensic activities.
 May be repeated up to 4 semester hours; 2 semester hours may be applied toward communication studies major.